ARt that SPeaks up

 Judging & Winners

-Winners will be announced in early October and invited to be part of the mural creation process.
+Winners will be announced and invited to be part of the mural creation process.

 3